rubygarage/rubygarage.github.com/slides/api.markdown

 # Versioning

-If you are writing a consistent API which will be consumed by multiple clients then it is the best practise to separate out the API under a namespace.
+If you are writing a consistent API which will be consumed by multiple clients then it is the best practice to separate out the API under a namespace.

 API versioning lets your API to be backwards compatible.